eytienne/vscode-php-intellisense/README.md

 ```

 The last command will open the folder in VS Code.
 Hit `F5` to launch an Extension Development Host with the extension.
-For working on the language server, the easiest way is to replace the language server installation from composer in `vendor/felixfbecker/language-server` with a symlink to your local clone.

 **For guidance on how to work on the language server, please see the [language server repository](https://github.com/eytienne/php-language-server).**